osvita-io/web-remarks/README.md

 below it.
 The domain expert can now ponder over whether this grade (80/100) is fair.

-The qualitative remark given here is rather instance-specific.
+The qualitative remark given above is rather instance-specific.
 Given points (80) disregarded, this is not a great template to follow when judging others students: although it is important to check for a terminating line-break, the remark is not phrased as a Yes/No